1926 - Game 7: St. Louis Cardinals @ New York Yankees

 - Nobody has ever hit four HRs in any one series before, and as Babe goes into RF, the entire assemblage in the bleachers out there rises to greet him.

 Thus begins the fateful inning that would cost the Yankees the Series.

-Bottomley leads off with a single to LF.
+Bottomley raps a single to LF.